 Jesus on Highway 1

 East of the city, over the hills is Valle de Guadalupe home to Mexico’s newest product, wine.
 I can remember seeing the vineyards for the first time, there were only 5 or 6.
 I was amazed and amused at the thought of wineries here six hundred miles south of Napa valley.
-Now they’re over a hundred vineyards some producing award-wining wines.
+Now they’re over a hundred vineyards producing some award-winning wines.
 The area and like its northern cousin, Napa, has tasting rooms, boutique hotels, and some new fantastic restaurants.
 Little of this wine makes it to the US because it of the small quanity produced and the local demand.
-The region also produces award wining olive oil.
+The region also produces award winning olive oil.

 A few places especially in the Baja, developers sold lots to Mexican, Canadian and American buyers to build houses.
 Later these sales were deemed illegal; repossessed and torn down by the Mexican government.
 These lands were Ejidos, communal tracts of land mostly agricultural that compose of large portions of Mexican real estate.
 Ejidos are considered to be community property rather than any single persons.
-Members hold partial title to theses lands.
+Members hold partial title to these lands.
 They can if they want, live and work on the land.
 It might be vacant and considered worthless dirt just forgotten over the years till the lawyer’s get involved.

 Las Olas Resort and Spa